seandinwiddie/sdin.dev/outreach/correspondence/webconsulting-com/Sean Dinwiddie and Alex Rodriguez db8c9728-7143-46c7-aca5-2b5efeed8685.md

 Cool.
 So, dude, this is great.
 So you.
 You already dishing out this old technology of doing business, which is the hourly stuff.

 seandinwiddie
-Yeah, thankfully, like, I got on board with school back.
-I don't know how long you've been on school, but it was quite a While ago for consulting.com through the accelerator program, it wasn't on school.
+Yeah, thankfully, like, I got on board with Skool.com back.
+I don't know how long you've been on Skool.com, but it was quite a While ago for consulting.com through the accelerator program, it wasn't on Skool.com.
 And so that's what I went through.
 And so I try to kind of adhere to that.
 I'm not the best at being.
 It's very sales oriented.
 Just the consultant accelerator program with Sam Ovens.

 Alex Rodriguez
 But yeah, yeah, I did the.
 I did accelerator.
 I did up level.